Vinsukii/AIML425_Project/README.md

+# MY CONTRIBUTION
+## Algorithm modification
+* Where the code in between the comments -MY CONTRIBUTION (START)- and -MY CONTRIBUTION (END)- denotes the changes I made
+* Added a GATedge_ops(nn.Module) class in graph/hgnn.py to perform the modified algorithm for operation node embeddings (line 170-356)
+* Apply the new class for the opeartion node embedding in PPO_model.py (line 144-152)

+## Results folder (on 10x5 instances)
+* Each subfolder contains the trained model and the corresponding experimental results
+* Test output files include testing time, mean/max/min makespan, mean/max/min runtime
+* Train output files include training time, mean/max/min makespan
+* The mean validation makespan graph is included in each 'save/train_...' folder
+* All runs were done on the lab computer CPU (Intel i7-8700 12 cores @ 3.2GHz)

+## Other changes
+* The output files are now in .csv format instead of .xls
+* Test folder name now contain "-G" or "-S" to indicate used strategy (Greedy or Sampling)
+* Train & test file now contain the enviroment setup (e.g 10 jobs & 5 machines -> "file_10_5")
+* See the save folder in 'Code' for reference

 # fjsp-drl
 Implementation of the IEEE TII paper [Flexible Job Shop Scheduling via Graph Neural Network and Deep Reinforcement Learning](https://ieeexplore.ieee.org/document/9826438). *IEEE Transactions on Industrial Informatics*, 2022.